-- Over 85% of the labour force has under gone in-house training on various topics conducted by the Human Resource and Quality Assurance Team. - 2 senior supervisors are under going on job training (2 In Bukalasa Agricultural College and 1 at HAS University Netherlands). - Conducted 4 trainings for Fiduga Occupational Safety and Health Committee. - Zero tolerance for child labour: No children hired. - 28 children aged (3-24 months) cared for in the daycare service. - 30 Employee Meetings held by Managing Director's ,September, 2019 - 70% of the 850 employees are under labor union. - 2-health talk session held for pregnant and breastfeeding mothers on hygiene standards and child care. - 30 PLHIVs (Persons living with HIV) supported with food supplements, school fees and scholastics for their children. - 40 referrals made to major hospitals for specialist care. - 4 study trips organized for managers to Germany, Kenya, Tanzania, and Netherlands. - 10 paid interns hosted from local educational institutions; 3 Female, 7 Male
+- Over 95% of the labor force has under gone in-house training on various topics conducted by the Human Resource and Quality Assurance Team. - 1 senior supervisors is undergoing on job training from Bukalasa Agricultural College and the management team attends the annual Ability to Execute training from the trainers from the company head office led by the transformation office team(mkinsey) - Conducted 3 trainings for Fiduga Occupational Safety and Health Committee in Occupation Health and Safety Management, Firefighting and First Aid trainings. - Zero tolerance for child labor: No children hired. - 75% of the 720 employees are under labor union. - 2-health talk session held for pregnant and breastfeeding mothers on hygiene standards and child care. - 30 PLHIVs (Persons living with HIV) supported with food supplements, school fees and scholastics for their children. - 35 referrals made to major hospitals for specialist care. - 3 study trips organized for managers to Kenya, Tanzania, and Netherlands. - 10 paid interns hosted from local educational institutions; 3 Female, 7 Male - We were able to accommodate 350 employees at the farm during the Covid 19 lockdown period in April-June 2020 and 120 employees were accommodated in May -June 2021.
+We were able to continue supplying our customers with cuttings despite the Covid 19 challenges; we did not have any Covid 19 incident reported at the farm, thanks to our Healthy and Safety systems in place.